 Marquee Hire Advice

 Organising any event can be a daunting task.
 For wedding clients this may be the only time you have worked on bringing together a large-scale event.
 At south west marquees, we are here to help you every step of the way.
 We believe that the more information you have, the better decisions you can make.
-Here are some questions that you can ask potential suppliers to help you make the most informed choice.
+Here are some of our top marquee hire advice tips.

 Questions to ask no matter which marquee company you choose: